 This species flowers from August through September, and the fruits persist through mid-November.

-The time of year you would expect to find Southern Dodder flowering and fruiting in New York.
+The time of year you would expect to find Glandular Dodder flowering and fruiting in New York.

 Cuscuta obtusiflora var. glandulosa Engelm.